gitlabhq/gitlabhq/doc/user/group/index.md

 ### Advanced settings

-- **Projects**: View all projects within that group, add members to each project, access each project's settings, and remove any project&mdash;all from the same screen.
+- **Projects**: View all projects within that group, add members to each project, access each project's settings, and remove any project, all from the same screen.
 - **Webhooks**: Configure [webhooks](../project/integrations/webhooks.md) for your group.
 - **Kubernetes cluster integration**: Connect your GitLab group with [Kubernetes clusters](clusters/index.md).
 - **Audit Events**: View [Audit Events](https://docs.gitlab.com/ee/administration/audit_events.html)